TJaniF/airflow-elt-blueprint/README.md

 ![start DAG](src/start_dag.png)

-The `start` DAG simply exists for user convenience.
-Upon unpausing the DAG it will run once and afterwards can be used to manually start a run of the whole Data pipeline.
-This DAG contains one task using the [EmptyOperator](https://registry.astronomer.io/providers/apache-airflow/modules/emptyoperator) to produce to the `start` Dataset.
+The `start` DAG exists for user convenience and to create an [Airflow Pool](https://docs.astronomer.io/learn/airflow-pools) called `duckdb` with one worker slot in order to prevent tasks running queries against DuckDB from overlapping.
+Upon unpausing the DAG it will run once and afterwards can be used to manually start a run of the whole data pipeline.
+This DAG contains one task using the [BashOperator](https://registry.astronomer.io/providers/apache-airflow/modules/bashoperator) to create the pool and produce to the `start` Dataset.

 This DAG as all DAGs in this project uses the `@dag` decorator from the TaskFlow API.
 Learn more in [Introduction to Airflow decorators](https://docs.astronomer.io/learn/airflow-decorators).